renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 74:     str     xzr, [x1], #8
 75:     // Count down number of blocks
 76:     sub     w2, w2, #1
-77:     // Loop as loop as the end is not reached
+77:     // Loop as long as the end is not reached
 78:     cbnz    w2, clear_bss_loop
 79:
 80:     // jump to C code, should not return